 5. Cutting a whole chicken into pieces:

 You can take spatchcocking one step further by cutting a whole chicken into pieces.
 For cutting through everything from the meat and skin to the joints and cartilage, a good pair of shears is the better choice as they are sharp and sturdy.
-You can do this using the same basic method for cutting up a chicken with a knife, only substituting a kitchen shears.
+You can do this using the same basic method for cutting up a chicken with a knife, only substituting a kitchen shear.

 How to cut up a chicken into pieces with kitchen shears